Hilton Valentine: Early life

 Valentine was born in North Shields, Northumberland, England, and was influenced by the 1950s skiffle craze.
 His mother bought him his first guitar in 1956 when he was 13, he taught himself some chords from a book called Teach Yourself a Thousand Chords.

 Early career

-He continued to develop his musical talent at Tynemouth High School and formed his own skiffle group called the Heppers.
+He continued to develop his musical talent at Tynemouth Municipal High School and formed his own skiffle group called the Heppers.
 They played local gigs and a newspaper described them at the time as, "A young but promising skiffle group".
 The Heppers eventually evolved into a rock and roll band, the Wildcats in c.
 1959.
 During this period Valentine played a Futurama III solid guitar, this was the UK brandname of importer Selmer, his next guitar was a Burns Vibra-Artiste which he bought in 1960–61.
 The Wildcats were a popular band in the Tyneside area, getting a lot of bookings for dance halls, working men's clubs, church halls etc., and it was during this period that they decided to record a 10" acetate LP titled Sounds of the Wild Cats (sic).